fghaas/taiga-ansible/README.md

 - `taiga-back`: Taiga backend node running the Taiga Django REST application (and optionally, asynchronous task processing via Celery).
-This nodes also run PostgreSQL and, if needed, RabbitMQ and Redis.
+This node also runs PostgreSQL and, if needed, RabbitMQ and Redis.

 - `taiga-front`: Frontend node running nginx and the Taiga AngularJS